VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Whether to ignore errors from remote storage when restoring alerts state on startup. (default true) -remoteRead.lookback duration
     	Lookback defines how far to look into past for alerts timeseries.
 For example, if lookback=1h then range from now() to now()-1h will be scanned. (default 1h0m0s)
+  -remoteRead.oauth2.clientID
+        Optional OAuth2 clientID to use for -remoteRead.url.
+  -remoteRead.oauth2.clientSecret
+        Optional OAuth2 clientSecret to use for -remoteRead.url.
+  -remoteRead.oauth2.clientSecretFile
+        Optional OAuth2 clientSecretFile to use for -remoteRead.url.
+  -remoteRead.oauth2.tokenUrl
+        Optional OAuth2 tokenURL to use for -remoteRead.url.
+  -remoteRead.oauth2.scopes
+        Optional OAuth2 scopes to use for -remoteRead.url.
+Scopes must be delimited by ';'.
   -remoteRead.tlsCAFile string
     	Optional path to TLS CA file to use for verifying connections to -remoteRead.url.
 By default system CA is used -remoteRead.tlsCertFile string